 Download free computerized mp3 audio file of this column

-As tomorrow is the day in which we commemorate the virgin birth of the Lord Jesus Christ, I am reminded of a quote by John Quincy Adams.
+As this is the day in which we commemorate the virgin birth of the Lord Jesus Christ, I am reminded of a quote by John Quincy Adams.
 On July 4, 1837, he spoke these words:

 Why is it that, next to the birth day of the Savior of the world, your most joyous and most venerated festival returns on this day? . . .
 Is it not that, in the chain of human events, the birthday of the nation is indissolubly linked with the birthday of the Savior?
 That it forms a leading event in the progress of the Gospel dispensation?
 Is it not that the Declaration of Independence first organized the social compact on the foundation of the Redeemer’s mission upon earth?
 That it laid the cornerstone of human government upon the first precepts of Christianity, and gave to the world the first irrevocable pledge of the fulfillment of the prophecies announced directly from Heaven at the birth of the Savior and predicted by the greatest of the Hebrew prophets six hundred years before?